barryclark/jekyll-now/_posts/2019-5-20-UI-Testing-With-Selenium.md

 * The page model pattern and abstracting common tasks.
 * Authentication.
 * SharePoint Modern controls.
-* Testing and configurtion with the NUnit framework.
+* Testing and configuration with the NUnit framework.